saor48/project3/README.md

 ### Features Left to Implement
 1. The challenge can be set in scoring or non-scoring mode
 2. Pseudo code at static/pseudo.code shows future development for verb analysis
+3. Change from using text file to hold current users due to heroku caching issues

 ## Technology:
 - [Flask] (http://flask.pocoo.org/)